 Zach McGowan had no more than 3 months to prepare for the role of Captain Charles Vane.
 And being an Old School type of person, he decided to train without any use of technology (no smartphones and equipment), iron, nutritionist or fitness coaches.

 However, approaching a specific workout, actually led him to a deeply analyze about the character he is about to create.
-He immediately understood that pirates did not have gym-memberships back then and they were unaware about any bench presses, machine curls etc.
+He immediately understood that pirates did not have gym-memberships back then and they were unaware of any bench presses, machine curls etc.

 Fortunately, Zach was doing bodyweight training since high-school and now at the age of 33-years-old, he had the experience to know how to approach it.
 So, he decided to train simple and use only bodyweight exercises for the whole preparation period.
 He needed to look lean and fit, with solid muscle definition and strength from hell.

 Zach trained in South Africa (Cape Town), where the series was filmed.
 He chose to train only outside and he made out of his training a religion, every day practicing it wholeheartedly.